Kid-key/MimicNorm/readme.md

 ## 3. Dependencies

 For experiments in cifar dataset, pytorch and torchvision is enough to run this project.
-As for imagenet, we use LMDB (https://github.com/xunge/pytorch_lmdb_imagenet) to accelerate IO thoughtout. pyarrows lmdb pandas of appropriate version should to be installed to use LMDB.
-If you don't use LMDB, a slight modified in `ImgageNet/data_loader.py` will work.
+As for imagenet, we use LMDB (https://github.com/xunge/pytorch_lmdb_imagenet) to accelerate IO read. pyarrows, lmdb, pandas of appropriate version should to be installed to use LMDB.
+If you don't use LMDB, a slight modification in `ImgageNet/data_loader.py` will work.

 Here is an example of create environ **from scratch** with `anaconda`